shreya-uiux/RestaurantWebsite-Template/README.md

 > **For a detailed view of the project, kindly open this URL :** https://shreya-uiux.github.io/RestaurantWebsite-Template/

 ## Purpose :
-> This website is a clone of a template available at ThemeWagon, developed solely for educational and non-commercial purposes.
+> This website is a replica of a template available at ThemeWagon, developed solely for educational and non-commercial purposes.
 Its aim is to explore and showcase web development skills.